 Mayer-Rokitansky-Küster-Hauser syndrome (atypical)

-Young adult female with primary amenorrhea.
-O/E the phenotype was female with normal secondary sexual characters.
+Primary amenorrhea.
+On examination, the phenotype was female with normal secondary sexual characteristics.

 Loading Stack -